glgreiner/HyperVerITAS/comparisons/VerITAS_FRI/README.md

 Ensure that you are in the `HyperVerITAS/comparisons/VerITAS_FRI` directory.

+Next, create a new directory to hold some output information:

+- `mkdir output`

 To run the Full System Implementation for VerITAS FRI, run the following commands:

 - Crop: `/usr/bin/time -v cargo run --release --example fullCropFri <size>`